adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 categories: js
 ---

-Single page applications (SPAs) have become extremely popular on the web, because they are *supposed* to 'provide a more fluid user experience' [[0](#ref0)].
+Single Page Applications (SPAs) have become extremely popular on the web, because they are *supposed* to 'provide a more fluid user experience' [[0](#ref0)].
 However, there are several technical issues which can be detrimental to the User Experience.
 Before getting to the issues, let's first discuss the difference between an SPA and a traditional multi-page website (MPW).

 ## What differentiates SPAs from a traditional website?